 - To hold regular and special meetings and adopt rules and regulations for the welfare and progress of the Association.

-MINIMUM QUALIFICATIONS OF PROVINCIAL AND REGIONAL OFFICERS
+MINIMUM QUALIFICATIONS OF AREA AND DISTRICT OFFICERS

 a.
-Must be Filipino Citizen and / or whose parents are both Filipinos and resident of the Republic of the Philippines;
+Must be Filipino Citizen and/or whose parents are both Filipinos and resident of the Republic of the Philippines;

 b.
 Must be able to read and write and could speak any dialect in the Philippines;